d78ui98/APKDeepLens/README.md

 ## Installation

 To use APKDeepLens, you'll need to have Python 3.8 or higher installed on your system.
-You can then install it using the following command:
+You can then install APKDeepLens using the following command:
 ### For Linux
 ```
 git clone https://github.com/d78ui98/APKDeepLens/tree/master